 Valuation of financial assets in Level 3 has been done based on discounting of future cash flows.
 There are no transfers into or out of Level 3 of the fair value hierarchy during the year.

-\The movement in Level 3 is on account of interest accretion which is recognised under interest income in the statement of profit and loss.
+The movement in Level 3 is on account of redemption of preference shares during the year.

 (a) Financial Risk Management